sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter3.md

 SQL assumes that if you divide an integer by an integer, you want to get an integer back.
 So be careful when dividing!

-If you want more precision when dividing, you can add decimal places to your numbers:
+If you want more precision when dividing, you can add decimal places to your numbers.
+For example,

 ```
 SELECT (4.0 / 3.0) AS result;
 ```

-This gives you the result you would expect: `1.333`.
+gives you the result you would expect: `1.333`.

 <hr>
 What is the result of `SELECT (10 / 3);`?